India - eCommerceIndia - eCommerce

-In order to tap the huge potential in the B2B eCommerce market in India, leading B2B companies have started to build their own platforms for small business owners and traders.
+To tap the huge potential in the B2B eCommerce market in India, leading B2B companies have started to build their own platforms for small business owners and traders.
 More and more companies and SMEs are buying and selling online and plan to shift procurement transactions through the internet.
-Understanding this untapped potential of the B2B eCommerce industry, the government has allowed 100% FDI in B2B eCommerce which has enabled global companies such as Walmart and Alibaba to show interest in the Indian B2B eCommerce industry.
+Understanding this untapped potential of the B2B eCommerce industry, the government has allowed 100 percent FDI in the B2B e-Commerce sector.

 There is a new trend of emerging eCommerce aggregators aiming to digitize several offline services to create a convenient ecosystem for consumers.

 Education: EduKart; Meritnation

 Fin-tech: PayTM, Freecharge, PayUmoney, Mobikwik, PhonePe

 Currently there are 1 to 1.2 million transactions per day in eCommerce retailing.
 Given below is the split of sectors according to popularity:

 The strong growth of organized retail and eCommerce in India is also creating a demand for more imported cosmetics products including second tier cities.
 In general, the Indian consumer is aware, well-traveled and more exposed and connected than ever before.
 Consumer behavior patterns in India are changing as well as Indian consumers have moved from being traditionally savers to spenders.